 At Ferrum College I teach a range of courses related to religion and biblical studies.
-Much of my teaching responsibilities are aimed at helping students fulfill their liberal arts core requirements.
+Much of my teaching responsibilities are aimed at helping students fulfill their general education requirements.
 Each semester I offer sections of Literature of the Old Testament (REL 112) and Literature of the New Testament (REL 113).

-I also offer a range of upper-level elective courses, including American Gods, Religion in Film, Studies in the Gospel, Life and Letters of Paul, Jesus and His Afterlives, Biblical Archaeology, Religion in America, Prophetic Literature, Non-Canonical Literature, Historical Jesus, and Biblical Greek.
+I also offer a range of upper-level elective courses, including American Gods, Religion in Film, Studies in the Gospel, Life and Letters of Paul, Jesus and His Afterlives, Biblical Archaeology, Prophetic Literature, Non-Canonical Literature, Historical Jesus, and Biblical Greek.

 I recently completed two book projects.
 The first (published by Fortress Press) is a reception history of the Matthean Magi entitled The Magi: Who They Were, How They’ve Been Remembered, and Why They Still Fascinate.
 The second (published by Lexington Books) I co-edited with my colleague Dr. Christy Cobb.
 It is entitled Sex, Violence, and Early Christian Texts.